 C. Annual Review of Cost-Containment Measures

 The Parties expect that Link will be operated at a cost and performance consistent with that of comparable light rail systems.
-Therefore, a Joint Leadership Team, defined in Exhibit A, will review cost-containment measures annually or more frequently if issues arise.
+Therefore, a Joint Leadership Team, will review cost-containment measures annually or more frequently if issues arise.
 The Joint Leadership Team may ask County staff to recommend further cost containment measures, and the County will do so.

 22.1.3 “Not to Exceed” Cost